everytrade-io/everytrade-plugins/README.md

 ### Adding a new crypto currency
 Edit `Currency` enum and add the appropriate currency.
 Set the enum constructor parameters accordingly.
 Make sure there is a rate provide (`IRateProvider` implementation) for the currency (supporting both USD and BTC as quotes).
-Since you're ading a new currency, you'll probably have to extend an existing crypt rate provider or write a new one for your currency.
+Since you're adding a new currency, you'll probably have to extend an existing crypto

+rate provider or write a new one for your currency.

 ### Adding a crypto rate provider